w3c/wot-cg/Tutorials/whatiswot/Project_Details/video_workflow.md

 # Video Workflow

 A typical "What is WoT?" tutorial video follows the steps below.
 The product of each step is reviewed before proceeding to the next.
+This process is replicated via a GitHub project at <https://github.com/orgs/w3c/projects/58/views/1>.

-1. A text file is created that will later be the voice-over text.
-This is the easiest to review over GitHub.
+1. A table of contents for the video is created.
-1. A simple slideset is created that has basic slides to explain the content.
-This is considered the script or the storyboard.
+2. A text file (the script) is created that will later be the voice-over text.
+This is the easiest to review over GitHub and should be the main point of discussion for the content of the video.
-2. The storyboard is turned into an animation within the slideset with all the visual and spoken text elements present.
+2. The script is turned into an animation within a slideset in Powerpoint with all the visual and spoken text elements present.
 3. The animation is imported into the voiceover generation tool where the following is done:
    1. The text from each slide is imported
    2. The voiceover is generated